jakesower/spectragraph/docs/api.md

 # API Reference

-Complete reference for Data Prism core functions and store interfaces.
+Complete reference for SpectraGraph core functions and store interfaces.

 ## Table of Contents